dieterich-lab/ImmunOMICS/README.md

 * "sampleID": sample IDs
 * "condition": Mild or Severe
 * "batch": the batch name of your data
-* "who_score": if availbale else =condition (it serves as factor for the traning/validation split)
+* "who_score": if availbale else =condition (it serves as a factor for the training/validation split)

 Here is the config file for the testing example.
 Data can be found in [zenodo](https://doi.org/10.5281/zenodo.6811191).